 Symptoms of degenerative disc disease include:

-- Pain in the low back, buttocks, thighs or neck
+- Pain in your low back, buttocks, thighs, or neck

-- Pain that worsens when sitting, bending, lifting or twisting
+- Pain that gets worse when sitting, bending, lifting or twisting

 - Pain that feels better when walking, changing positions or lying down

 - Periods of severe pain that gets better after a few days or months